Vitamin B12 Effects & Deficiencies - Questions & Answers - Page 13

 Popular questions about Vitamin B12

-Is Vitamin B12 hard on the stomach?
+Is Vitamin B12 good for your stomach?

 Can I give blood if I have Vitamin B12 deficiency?